Ready to know more about San Diego?

 Make a wish-list

 I know, there’s nothing more stressful than planning out your groceries for the week.
 That’s where a wish list comes in.
-Think products you’d ideally love to buy but aren’t locked into—it’s a farmers market, after all.
+Think of products you’d ideally love to buy but aren’t locked into—it’s a farmers market, after all.
 They might not have exactly what you’re looking for, but isn’t that when the best surprises magically fall into your hands?
 Regardless, it’s good to have a rough idea of what you want.

 Do a walk-through first

-Those apples and cranberries aren’t running away, it’s okay.
+Those apples and cranberries aren’t running away—it’s okay.
 I always recommend doing a full walk-through of the market first.
 Get a sense of the vendors and see which items on your list are actually available.
 If you’re heading to the market during peak season, expect it to be busy.
 Don’t jump the gun—take a deep breath and enjoy the experience.

 Know what’s in season

-Believe it or not, peaches aren’t in season in October… but that’s okay because you’re after the best locally produced food in San Diego.
+Believe it or not, peaches aren’t in season in October… but that’s okay, because you’re after the best locally produced food in San Diego.
 Knowing what’s in season helps you plan meals and navigate the market like a season-ed regular.

 Ask questions